kemckinnmsft/M365HOL3001/instructions.md

 # SharePoint IRM Functionality
 [🔙](#azure-information-protection)

 Files that are uploaded to a SharePoint IRM protected document library are protected upon download based on the user's access rights to the document library.
-In this task, we will share a document with Amy Alberts and review the access rights provided.
+In this task, we will share a document with Alice Anderson and review the access rights provided.

 1. [] Select the uploaded document and click **Share** in the action bar.

 	!IMAGE[1u2jsod7.jpg](\Media\1u2jsod7.jpg)
-1. [] In the Send Link dialog, type +++Amy+++ and click on **Amy Alberts** then **Send**.
+1. [] In the Send Link dialog, type +++Alice+++ and click on **Alice Anderson** then **Send**.

 	!IMAGE[j6w1v4z9.jpg](\Media\j6w1v4z9.jpg)
 1. [] Switch to @lab.VirtualMachine(Client02).SelectLink.